adecarolis/K1FM-QRO-Loop-Controller/README.md

 ## Hardware

-This project is inspired by [Jose's (EA7HVO) controller](https://www.instructables.com/Magnetic-Loop-Controller-for-4-Antennas), from which I borrowed the overall concept, enclosure, hardware UI, and numerous other insights.
+The project is inspired by [Jose's (EA7HVO) controller](https://www.instructables.com/Magnetic-Loop-Controller-for-4-Antennas), from which I borrowed the overall concept, enclosure, hardware UI, and numerous other insights.

 Jose’s project is **excellent and well-proven**.
 If remote operation is not a priority for you, I highly recommend checking out his work.